sutrolabs/census-docs/basics/core-concept/triggering-syncs.md

 ## dbt Cloud&#x20;

-If you're using dbt Cloud to run your dbt project, you can configure Census to automatically run syncs whenever your models have been rebuilt.
+If you're using dbt Cloud to compile your dbt project, Census can trigger syncs whenever one of your dbt Cloud project runs have completed.
 Simply select your dbt Cloud project's job to monitor and Census will automatically trigger a sync when it completes.

 ![](<../../.gitbook/assets/dbt Cloud Trigger.png>)